SwedbankPay/developer.swedbankpay.com/_includes/problems/swish.md

 #### `configerror`

-Caused By:
+Refer to the `detail` field in the problem response for a more specific error message.
+The error could be caused by:

 *   Payee alias is missing or not correct.
-*   PaymentReference is invalid.
+*   `PaymentReference` is invalid.
 *   Amount value is missing or not a valid number.
 *   Amount is less than agreed minimum.
 *   Amount value is too large.
 *   Invalid or missing currency.
 *   Wrong formatted message.
 *   Amount value is too large, or amount exceeds the amount of the original payment minus any previous refunds.
 *   Counterpart is not activated.
 *   Payee not enrolled.